tomekszafranski/ZX48K-AllInOne/README.md

 ## Remarks

-* Unmarked components located near most of the ICs are 100nF decoupling capacitors.
+* Unmarked components located near most of the ICs are 100nF decoupling capacitors (P=2.5mm).

 * vLA82S+ is equipped with sound generator so if not needed Turbo Sound section can be omitted.